Zeora confusa: Habitat and distribution

-Lecanora confusa is widespread in Northern and Western Europe, with a range extending to southern Scandinavia.
+Zeora confusa is widespread in Northern and Western Europe, with a range extending to southern Scandinavia.
 It also occurs in North America (including Alaska) and in Macaronesia.
 It grows on the bark of twigs and branches of deciduous shrubs and trees, and occasionally on timber, especially in coastal areas.
-Once considered extinct in the Netherlands, L. confusa rediscovered in 2000 at 24 localities in Zeeland province, predominantly growing on the trunks of poplar trees along roads, dikes, and forest edges.
+Once considered extinct in the Netherlands, Z. confusa was rediscovered in 2000 at 24 localities in Zeeland province, predominantly growing on the trunks of poplar trees along roads, dikes, and forest edges.
 Although historically associated with twigs, these new findings were all on tree trunks in well-lit conditions.
 In 2024, it was reported from Paramushir in the Russian Far East, its first record from Russia.